sebastian-mutz/fplt/README.md

 The aim is to create a library that lets you:
  - visualise your data directly from your Fortran programme,
  - produce professional figures quickly through the use of presets and automatic argument construction,
- - modify or create new presets easily, since these are simple data collections in the form of Fortran derived types.
+ - modify or create new presets easily from your programme (since these are simple data collections in the form of Fortran derived types).

 ## <span style="color:#734f96">Example</span>

 The following code modifies a colour map preset *cmap_monochrome* before creating a topographic map of europe using the *map_europe* preset.
-All presets are simple derived types with initialised values that can be overwritten as done with *cmap_monochrome* below.
-The *flpt_map* subroutine automatically generates gmt arguments (based on  *map_europe* presets) and works through a stack of gmt modules to successively build your map "behind the scenes".
+All presets are simple derived types with initialised values that can be overwritten, as done with *cmap_monochrome* below.
+The *fplt_map* subroutine automatically generates gmt arguments (based on  *map_europe* presets) and works through a stack of gmt modules to successively build your map "behind the scenes".

 ```
 program main